Elektron97/ROS-Unipa/README.md

 - [x] **Week 7**: ROS Concepts: Nodes, Messages, Topics, Services and Bags.
 - [x] **Week 9**: URDF and Gazebo.

+You can find a presentation on the ROS Concepts in this [presentation](/docs/ppt/ROS_Concepts.pptx).
 ## 2) Contacts
 - [Institutional Email](mailto:Daniele.Caradonna@santannapisa.it)
 - [Personal Email](mailto:danele.caradonna@gmail.com)